The Foreclosure Process and Laws in Virginia

 Many deeds of trust in Virginia have a provision that requires the lender to send a breach letter if you fall behind in payments.
 This notice tells you that the loan is in default.

-If you don't cure the default, the lender can accelerate the loan (call it due) and go ahead with the foreclosure.
+If you don't cure the default, the lender can accelerate the loan (call it due) and proceed with the foreclosure.

 When Does Foreclosure Start?